 Common Name: Virginian Stonecrop

-Penthorum sedoides is a Perennial up to 1.00 metres tall.
+Penthorum sedoides is a perennial plant that can grow up to 1.00 metres tall.

 N. America - New Brunswick to Florida, west to Minnesota, Nebraska, Kansas and Texas.